 1. Pedaling fat tires over the snow.
 With wide tires and the right winter gear, a winter ride unveils a new view of trails in Peninsula and Newport State Parks.
 A favorite: cruising along the shore on the frozen bay.

 2. Candlelight skis.
 Whitefish Dunes (Jan.
-26), Peninsula (Feb.
-2) and Newport (Feb.
-9) State Parks, will offer candlelight skis this winter.
+25) will offer a candlelight ski this winter.

 Photo by Len Villano.